vic-ma/howtodismantle.github.io/_posts/2025-02-05-From-Cloud-to-Factory-Building-an-Azure-Logic-App-to-Access-Peakboard-Boxes-via-the-Peakboard-Hub.md

 ![image](/assets/2025-02-05/070.png)

-The addtional header "Authorization" is simple concatenate from the term "Bearer " with the token that is extracted from the JSON in the previous parsing step.
+The additional header "Authorization" is a simple concatenate from the term "Bearer " with the token that is extracted from the JSON in the previous parsing step.

 ![image](/assets/2025-02-05/080.png)

 Of course in our sample we don't catch any kind of exceptions or other problems that might occur to make sure the example is easy to understand.
-In a real world application we must consider that authnetification might go wrong or the box is not available to be called.
+In a real world application we must consider that authentification might go wrong or the box is not available to be called.

 ## result

-We can try out the app simply by running in manually.
-ALl boxes should have green check marks if no problems occur.
+We can try out the app simply by running the Logic App manually.
+ALl workflow steps should have green check marks if no problems occur.

 ![image](/assets/2025-02-05/090.png)